pulumi/terraform-provider-aws/website/docs/r/instance.html.markdown

 * `source_dest_check` - (Optional) Controls if traffic is routed to the instance when the destination address does not match the instance.
 Used for NAT or VPNs.
 Defaults true.
 * `subnet_id` - (Optional) VPC Subnet ID to launch in.
 * `tags` - (Optional) A map of tags to assign to the resource.
-Note that these tags apply to the instance and not block storage devices.
-If configured with a provider [`default_tags` configuration block](/docs/providers/aws/index.html#default_tags-configuration-block) present, tags with matching keys will overwrite those defined at the provider-level.
+Note that these tags apply to the instance and not block storage devices. .If configured with a provider `default_tags` configuration block present, tags with matching keys will overwrite those defined at the provider-level.
 * `tenancy` - (Optional) Tenancy of the instance (if the instance is running in a VPC).
 An instance with a tenancy of dedicated runs on single-tenant hardware.
 The host tenancy is not supported for the import-instance command.
 * `user_data` - (Optional) User data to provide when launching the instance.
 Do not pass gzip-compressed data via this argument; see `user_data_base64` instead.
 * `user_data_base64` - (Optional) Can be used instead of `user_data` to pass base64-encoded binary data directly.
 Use this instead of `user_data` whenever the value is not a valid UTF-8 string.
 For example, gzip-encoded user data must be base64-encoded and passed via this argument to avoid corruption.